THT Productions, January 1998 (cassette)

 This was the first experience for the band to record 10 songs in a professional studio back in 1997.
 The result is a more than 50 minutes of intense extreme metal music, combining strong stylistic elements known as black metal, death metal, classic/power metal, doom, gothic and even darkwave, all fused into one unique solid style backed with in-your-face lyrics, which later is known as the original Kekal style.
 This album simply got numerous great reviews and positive responses from the magazines and fanzines, other publications, labels, and all the people in the underground scene, especially in their own region.
 "Beyond The Glimpse of Dreams" is considered as one of the best extreme metal releases coming from Asia.
 The original version of the album (in CD and cassette tape formats) was sold for over 5000 copies from 1998 until it became sold-out in 2002.

-This album was recently remastered by Jeff and re-issued by Indonesian extreme metal label Persetan Records in 2014 as a limited-edition CD (with added 5 bonus tracks from 1996 demo) after 12 years of the original's sold-out status.
+This album was remastered by Jeff in 2014 and re-issued by Indonesian extreme metal label Persetan Records as a limited-edition CD (with added 5 bonus tracks from 1996 demo) after 12 years of the original's sold-out status.
 The re-issue version gets a new cover artwork, courtesy of William Blake (1805).
-However, to this date, there is no official digital download version available.
 The original version of the CD has become the sought-after 'collector's item', and at some point, some of the used CDs were listed for over $70 on eBay.

 Album line-up: Harry (Vocals), Leo (Guitar/Vocals), Jeff (Guitar/Vocals), Azhar (Bass/Vocals)